-In 2022/23 the Company and its sister company SHEPD received its highest ever league table position in the Stakeholder Engagement and Customer Vulnerability (SECV) standings, resulting in an estimated revenue of £1.5m collectively.
+In 2022/23 the Company, together with its sister company SEPD, received its highest ever league table position in the Stakeholder Engagement and Customer Vulnerability (SECV) standings, resulting in an estimated revenue of £1.5m collectively.
 Support for customers in vulnerable situations also increased with registrations to SSEN's Priority Services Register rising by 11% compared to the previous financial year through targeted communications and partnerships.
-In addition, over 14,500 households were supported by fuel poverty and energy efficiency measures, an increase of almost 70% on 2021/22.
+In addition, over 14,500 UK households were supported by fuel poverty and energy efficiency measures, an increase of almost 70% on 2021/22.

-In March 2023, the Company published its Fair Energy Future report, and in doing so became the first Distribution Network Operator (DNO) alongside sister company SHEPD to publish a consumer-led just transition action plan aimed at securing a fair and inclusive net zero transition for all.
+In March 2023, the Company, alongside sister company SEPD, published its Fair Energy Future report and in doing so became the first Distribution Network Operator (DNO) to publish a consumer-led just transition action plan aimed at securing a fair and inclusive net zero transition for all.